-Dick, from Anderson’s claims in Federal Court and before the New York Senate Judiciary Committee one can see that neither she nor Nicole Corrado had anywhere to turn with their criminal complaints against Supreme Court of New York Officials and other high ranking Federal and State Public officials, identical to how I felt.
-Nowhere to turn with their criminal complaints and allegations, as all those who were supposed to protect her and the public were all in on the crimes and cover-ups.
+Dick, from Anderson’s claims in Federal Court and before the New York Senate Judiciary Committee one can see that she had nowhere to turn with her criminal complaints against Supreme Court of New York Officials and other high ranking Federal and State Public officials, identical to how I felt.
+Nowhere to turn with criminal complaints and allegations, nowhere to whistleblow within the system, as all those who were supposed to protect her and protect the public were all in on the crimes and cover-ups.
 Pause here Dick and take in the totality of the Coups grip on the Justice Department and courts this represents.

 The US Attorneys are party to the crimes, the District Attorneys are party to the crimes, the ADA’s are party to the crimes, the New York Attorney General Andrew Cuomo’s offices party to the crimes, the New York State Attorney Regulatory Bodies also in on the crimes and the New York Supreme Court Jokers in on the crimes.
 So where does one turn with information regarding the corruption when those who are at the highest prosecutorial and judicial roles in both the state and federal government are the criminals?

 Dick one of the cases that sought legal relation to Anderson as I mentioned was that of Gizella Weisshaus who filed the first U.S. class action lawsuit against Swiss banks to recover monies looted in WWII.
 Gizella’s suit led to a massive settlement for Nazi camp survivors to recover some of the money looted by the Nazis put in Swiss Bank accounts for safekeeping by the Nazis.
-One day, Gizella, denied due process, I believe at the US District Court and the criminals in charge of the court denied her perfectly filed pleading with no reason or rational, leaving Gizella wholly deflated in spirit.
+One day, Gizella, having just been denied due process at the US District Court by the criminals in charge of the court denied her perfectly filed pleading with no reason or rational, leaving Gizella wholly deflated in spirit.
 I asked her if her attempt to get justice in the New York Courts was not identical to asking for fair and impartial due process in Auschwitz.
 I asked her, if she had gone to the Gestapo in the concentration camp, to tell them the camp guards were abusing and perhaps killing the prisoners how far would she have got pleading for their mercy and help.
 Would she not have gotten the same response from the Gestapo as she got from the New York Courts, dismissed and everything looks kosher to us and she replied, “identical”, taking my breath away.

 Sure, I said, the Gestapo took the complaint and first pacified you, coddling you that justice was on the way and then they laughed at you behind your back and then when you thought something might get done, they abused you worse or killed you for asking.
 She laughed and I could tell for a moment it eased her pain, the pain of feeling stripped of her property rights, right here in America.
-Personal property again stolen from her and her family and again with no legal or political recourse, exactly as they did to her family in Nazi Germany right here in Nazi Fascist USA.
-Now for a survivor of Nazi Germany to parallel the New York courts and our justice system sounds impossible but it is true.
+Personal property again stolen from her and her family and again with no legal or political recourse, exactly as they did to her family in Nazi Germany right here in Fascist USA.
+Now for a survivor of Nazi Germany to parallel the New York courts and our justice system to the Nazis sounds impossible but it is true.